-All students will take six (6) credits in Mathematics courses.
-The course will depend on their score in the Mathematics section of Evaluation Test for College Admissions (PAA for its Spanish acronym).
-The Developmental of Basic Mathematical Skill (MATE 0008) course will no count towards meeting this requirement.
+The student whose curriculum is for a Bachelor Degree Program will take a minimum of six (6) credits in mathematics and the student whose curriculum is for an Associate Degree Program will take a minimum of three (3) credits in mathematics.
+The course will depend on their score in the mathematics section of Evaluation Test for College Admissions (PAA for its Spanish acronym).